martinohmann/grpc-php-service-example/README.md

 This is an example service for both PHP gRPC server and client implementations.

-It uses [grpc-fastcgi-proxy](https://github.com/bakins/grpc-fastcgi-proxy) to provide an example php gRPC server implementation which is not feature complete.
+It uses [grpc-fastcgi-proxy](https://github.com/bakins/grpc-fastcgi-proxy) to provide an example PHP gRPC server implementation which is not feature complete.

 The main goal of the project is to get some experience with gRPC in PHP projects.